 No refrigeration is necessary, and all you need is water to prepare it.
 Each serving has 14 grams of protein, perfect to start your day off right, no matter the emergency scenario or outdoor adventure.

 Best Stew: Armour Star Classic Homestyle Beef Stew

 Nothing says comfort food like beef stew.
-This pack of 12 cans is a great, hearty option to have ready for any future emergency situation or for any upcoming outdoors trip.
+This pack of 12 cans is a great, hearty option to have ready for any future emergency situation or any upcoming outdoors trip.
 It contains beef, potatoes, and carrots, and it can be eaten right out of the can for the ultimate convenience.
 This stew is also gluten-free, so it’s helpful to have on hand for any gluten-intolerant family members.
 Each 1 cup serving contains 230 calories and 8 grams of protein.

 Best Veggies: Augason Farms Vegetable Stew Blend

 This large can of vegetable stew contains an astounding 40 servings, so you will be well-fed if you have this in your emergency supplies.
 The 25-year shelf life means you don’t need to think about replenishing your emergency supplies annually.
-This stew is also gluten-free, so it’s great to stock up on if you, or someone in your family, has a gluten intolerance or allergy.
+This stew is also gluten-free, so it’s great to stock up on if you, or someone in your family, have a gluten intolerance or allergy.
 Simple prep makes this meal a great option not only for emergency situations but also for outdoor activities; all you have to do is add water and heat.
 This stew is made with potatoes, cabbage flakes, onions, carrots, celery, and green and red bell pepper.

 Best Versatile: Nutristore Freeze Dried Beef Dices